 I’ve been harping on this subject a lot lately, so forgive a bit of repetition here.
-If you want your site to rank high, and keep ranking high, one of the things you need to do is to keep adding fresh content.
+If you want your site to rank high, and keep ranking high, one of the things you need to do is research on page seo to keep adding fresh content and to start optimizing your content.
 The search engines like to see that a website is kept up to date and hasn’t become a deserted ghost town.

 In previous blog posts I’ve offered some ideas on how to create new content.
 In this post, I’m going to give you one of the brain-dead easiest and quickest ways to add new content — every day, if you choose.